MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_mtable.rst

 ----------------
 .. _sec.tbl.create:

+During its creation as an *object*, an mtable can defined its attributes as any object, and the *list* of its column names, which will be cleared after its initialization.
 Any column name in the *list* that is enclosed by braces is designated as the refererence column for the dictionnary that provides fast row indexing, and the attribute :literal:`refcol` is set accordingly.

-Some attributes are considered during the creation by the :literal:`__init`, like :literal:`owner`, :literal:`reserve` and :literal:`novector`, and some others are initialized with defined values like :literal:`type`, :literal:`title`, :literal:`origin`, :literal:`date`, :literal:`time`, and :literal:`refcol`.
+Some attributes are considered during the creation by the *metamethod* :literal:`__init`, like :literal:`owner`, :literal:`reserve` and :literal:`novector`, and some others are initialized with defined values like :literal:`type`, :literal:`title`, :literal:`origin`, :literal:`date`, :literal:`time`, and :literal:`refcol`.
 The attributes :literal:`header` and :literal:`column` are concatenated with the the parent ones to build incrementing *list* of attributes names and columns names used by default when writing the mtable to files, and these lists are not provided as arguments.

+The following example shows how to create a mtable form a *list* of column names add rows:

 .. code-block::